dotnet/runtime/src/tools/linker/docs/data-formats.md

 ```

 Additionally the attribute element also supports the usage of the feature switch

 ```xml
 <attribute fullname="SomecustomAttribute" feature="EnableOptionalFeature" featurevalue="false"/>
 ```

 Also if the attribute is used in a type, a special property can be used to specify that the type
-is a Custom Attribute an it's instances should be removed by the linker.
-To do this the word "internal"
-and value "RemoveAttributeInstances" should be included in the attribute as described in the following
+is a Custom Attribute and it's instances should be removed by the linker.
+To do this use `internal="RemoveAttributeInstances"` instead of specifying `fullname` in the attribute as described in the following
 example:

 ```xml